BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward.md

 Funds raised will be used to recapitalize stolen funds pro rata to the Silo.
 Pre-exploit Beans, LP, Stalk and Seeds are subject to a vesting schedule such that the assets only vest as Fertilizer is sold and the debt to Fertilizer holders is repaid.
 If Silo Members choose to Withdraw and Claim their assets before they are fully vested, they will forfeit the unvested portion of their assets.
 New Beans earned by Silo Members as interest are not subject to this vesting schedule.

-_A comprehensive writeup of the new Barn Raise structure in detail will be released in the next day or so._
+_A comprehensive writeup of the new Barn Raise structure will be released in the next day or so._

 ### Unpausing Beanstalk